ig-sinicyn/BleTools/README.md

 ```

 ## `pair` command
 The commands starts pairing for specified Bluetooth device (usually requires confirmation on the device side).
-For pairing to linux-based console-only devices be sure to start bluetoothctl before pairing the device.
-If pairing does not pass, try to set `discoverable on` mode.
+For pairing to Linux-based console-only devices be sure to start `bluetoothctl` tool before pairing the device.
+If the windows device cannot discover Linux one, try to set `bluetoothctl discoverable on`.

 **Usage:**
 ```